chrisant996/clink/docs/clink.md

 <span class="hljs-meta">$endif</span>              <span class="hljs-comment"># end clink-only section</span>
 </code></pre>

-The `clink-show-help` command is bound to <kbd>Alt</kbd>+<kbd>H</kbd> and lists all currently active key bindings.
-The list displays "friendly" key names, and these names are generally not suitable for use in .inputrc files.
-For example "Up" is the friendly name for `"\e[A"`, and "A-C-F2" is the friendly name for `"\e\e[1;5Q"`.
-To see key sequence strings suitable for use in .inputrc files use `clink echo` as described below.

 > **Note:** Third party console hosts such as ConEmu may have their own key bindings that supersede Clink.
 They usually have documentation for how to change or disable their key bindings to allow console programs to handle the keys instead.